cvlift.ai logo

 Fashion CV examples

-Junior Fashion Assistant
+Mid-level Fashion Design Assistant

 How to write a fashion CV